Start your journey as a chief learning officer.

 How much time will participants need to devote to the program?

-Participants should expect to spend six full days at the George Mason University Arlington Campus as well as participating in 5-6 online topics delivered in two-week increments.
-For each two-week topic there will be approximately 8-10 hours of learning including readings, videos, video presentations, live sessions, discussion boards, and assignments.
+Participants should expect to spend seven full days at the George Mason University Mason Square Campus as well as participating in 5-6 online topics delivered in two-week increments.
+For each two-week topic there will be approximately 8-10 hours of learning including readings, videos, presentations, live session, discuss boards, and deliverables.

 How are the courses conducted?

-Zoom or Blackboard Collaborate is used for live online sessions.
-A tutorial is provided to participants in pdf form, and an optional live tutorial session is offered as well.
+Zoom is used for live online sessions.
+A tutorial is provided to participants in .pdf format, and an optional live tutorial session is offered as well.
 All registered participants are given access to Blackboard approximately two weeks prior to the start of the program.

 Do I get university credit for this program?
 Will I be graded?